oplS17projects/Chat_robot/README.md

 We initally planned to have two types of data set formats: 1) one for NLP (Natural Language Processing) and 2) one for knowledge (Being able to handle questions).
 Due to time constraints, we were only able to produce "knowledge"-based data.

 Up until Demo Day, our project heavily depended on RASA NLU, an open-source Python-based library for handling Natural Language processing.
-However, since then, we have removed Python from the project and rewritten parsing and intent-management code in Racket.
+However, since then, we have removed Python from the project and have rewritten the parsing and intent-management code in Racket.

 ### Deliverable and Demonstration
 We have an interactive single page web chat application that has a built in bot.
 During the demo, one can talk